fivestars/aladdin-demo/README.md

         }
     }
     {{ end }}

 This creates a named template that we can reference elsewhere with the give name `nginx-config`.
 If you want to know more about how this works, check out [this section](https://docs.helm.sh/chart_template_guide/#declaring-and-using-templates-with-define-and-template) in the Helm Chart Template Guide.

-In order to keep files modularized, **TODO fix wording** we create a ConfigMap.
+In order to keep files modularized, we create a ConfigMap, the example below is [aladdin-demo-nginx.configMap.yaml](helm/aladdin-demo/templates/aladdin-demo-nginx.configMap.yaml).

     apiVersion: v1
     kind: ConfigMap